International Fellowship of Christians and Jews: Activities and programs

 The organization also supports the Israeli Christian Recruitment Forum, a group led by Gabriel Naddaf, a Greek Orthodox priest from Nazareth, which aims to increase the number of Christian Arabs volunteering to serve in the Israel Defense Forces.

 Overall, the Fellowship supports over 450 programs across Israel with 5000 volunteers involved.
-According to The Christian Post, "The Fellowship ... has placed nearly 3,000 bomb shelters in Israel to date.
+According to The Christian Post, "The Fellowship ... has placed nearly 3,000 bomb shelters in Israel to date."

 Finances

-The Fellowship is recognized as a 501(c)(3) not-for-profit organization by the IRS and submits to examination by the Better Business Bureau’s Wise Giving Alliance.
-The organization shows full compliance with the BBB’s Standards for Charitable Accountability In 2004, The Fellowship was one of the first not-for-profits entitled to display the BBB Charity Seal, showing full compliance with their Standards for Charitable Accountability.
+The Fellowship is recognized as a 501(c)(3) not-for-profit organization by the U.S. Internal Revenue Service and submits to examination by the Better Business Bureau's Wise Giving Alliance.
+The organization shows full compliance with the BBB's Standards for Charitable Accountability In 2004, The Fellowship was one of the first not-for-profits entitled to display the BBB Charity Seal, showing full compliance with their Standards for Charitable Accountability.